 The aurora appears in many forms: patches or scattered light clouds, arcs, streamers, shooting rays of light, and rippling curtains are all possible.
 These lights typically extend from between eighty and six hundred and fifty kilometres above the surface of the Earth.

-Scandi Classics offers the opportunity during a Lapland trip to experience the Northern Lights.
+Scandi Travel offers the opportunity during a Lapland trip to experience the Northern Lights.
 Two excursion options are: